Vicente Iborra: Leicester City

 On 6 July 2017, Leicester City announced they had signed Iborra on a four-year contract for £15 million.
 After picking up a groin injury during pre-season, he did not make his debut until 19 September, when he played the whole of a 2–0 home win over Liverpool in the EFL Cup and provided the assist for Shinji Okazaki's goal.
 His first Premier League appearance was on 30 September as he played the second half of a 0–0 draw away to AFC Bournemouth, and he scored his first goal in the latter competition on 4 November in a 2–2 draw at Stoke City.

 Villarreal

 On 7 January 2019, Iborra joined Villarreal CF on a four-and-a-half-year deal for a reported fee of £9 million; he cited the failure of his family to adjust to life in England as the main reason for his departure.
 He appeared in 34 games in his first full season for the fifth-placed club, scoring in a 2–1 away loss against Real Madrid.

 Iborra ruptured his left anterior cruciate ligament against Real Betis on 13 December 2020, and was sidelined for the rest of the campaign.
 He returned to Levante in July 2022, in a season-long loan.

+Olympiacos

+On 11 July 2023, Olympiacos F.C. announced the signing of Iborra after his contract with Villarreal expired.
+He totalled 30 matches in his only season in the Super League Greece, winning the UEFA Conference League.

+Later career

+Iborra returned to Levante for a third spell on 9 July 2024, with the 36-year-old agreeing to a one-year deal with the option of a further season.
+He made 26 appearances during the campaign and totalled 951 minutes, achieving top-tier promotion as champion while scoring once.

+In July 2025, Iborra announced his retirement.
+He was immediately named Julián Calero's assistant at the same club.